Marvel's Midnight Suns: Release

 Midnight Suns was announced by Firaxis and publisher 2K during Gamescom in August 2021.
 It was given a scheduled release date of March 2022.
 The game was first delayed to October 7, 2022, and then delayed to December 2, 2022, for Windows, PlayStation 5, and Xbox Series X and Series S. A series of animated shorts serving as a prequel to the game were released in October 2022.
+At the Webby Awards (27th Annual ceremony), the game was nominated in the category Video – General Video: Trailer.

 The game's Season Pass includes access to four downloadable content packs released during the year following the game's launch and the "Legendary Premium Pack", which introduced additional costumes for the playable heroes.
 The first DLC pack, titled The Good, The Bad, and The Undead, was released on January 26, 2023, and introduced Deadpool.
 The second pack, titled Redemption, added Venom as a playable character, and was released on February 16, 2023.
 The third pack, titled The Hunger, added Morbius, and was released on March 21, 2023.
 The last pack, titled Blood Storm, introduced Storm, and was released on May 11, 2023, the same day the game was released for PlayStation 4 and Xbox One.
 A Nintendo Switch version of the game was canceled.

-Midnight Suns is the last game directed by Jake Solomon while he was working at Firaxis Games.
-He departed the studio in February 2023 to found Midsummer Studios to work on a life simulation game.